Killer Force: Cast

+Production

+The film was based on an original script by Michael Winder which Val Guest says "wasn’t very good in the state it was in and it had an awful lot of changes to be made in it, I took it over and they brought an American writer, Gerald Sanford, and we wrote it between us."

+The film was mostly shot in Swakopmund in Namibia.
+Guest says they were helicoptered in every morning "into the desert because I wanted to shoot, where people hadn't shot, the dunes were virgin, so … we were dropped in every morning by helicopter, they flew the food in, it was tough going, but again enjoyable."

+Guest says Peter Fonda "was a gentle pain in the arse, Telly [Savalas] couldn't stand him, called him the amateur.
+“Does the amateur know his lines?”
+“Yes.”
+“Well why doesn’t he fucking well say them instead of all these pauses.
+Fonda would create.
+He was on the health kick and he’d asked for a blender and it hadn't arrived that morning for his breakfast of three bananas and an almond thing and he refused to come on location till it arrived, and as they’d had to fly in to Windhoek to get it, and fly back, that sort of thing."

+Reception

+Guest says he was not paid more than $100,000 by the producer, Nat Wachsberger, "another one of filmland’s villains" so the director had to sue.
+The director says the film "made a fortune of money and Nat just went on a round the world cruise with his wife.
+Spent it."

 Releases

 DVD

 The film was released as Killer Force on DVD in 2013 by Metro-Goldwyn-Mayer as part of the 12 Action Adventure Movies 3-Disc set.
 This marks the first time that the film has been released since the VHS era.

 It is also available in a two-pack with Brannigan from Amazon.com.

 Blu-ray

 In May 2016, the film was released on Blu-ray in North America by Kino Lorber.
 The new release features a 2015 high-definition remaster.
 The opening credits of this release show the title as The Diamond Mercenaries; a text explanation before the movie starts explains that the film Kino received from the movie studio had those opening credits.
 The alternate Killer Force opening credits are available as a special feature.
-In addition, a previously-unseen alternate ending is included as another special feature.
+In addition, a previously unseen alternate ending is included as another special feature.